patrl/old-site/research/index.md

 ### Upcoming presentations

 Elliott, Patrick D. 2016d.
-Severing everything: substitution failures and their consequences for the theory of argument structure. *Syntax Round Table*, UCLA, April 2016.
+Severing everything: substitution failures and their consequences for the theory of argument structure. *Roundtable*, UCLA, April 2016.

 Elliott, Patrick D. 2016e. *Explain* and the semantics of embedding.
 London Semantics Day, May 10 2016.